sec-js/PhishingKitTracker/README.md

 - *SimilarityMax* is the highest similarity value found between PhishingKitA and PhishingKitB

 If you want to generate `similarity.csv` by your own I provide a simple and dirty script into the `src` folder.
-So far it has several limitations (for example it computes ZIP onli files). *please make pull requests for improving and empower it*.
-Each contribute would be very helpfull.
+So far it has several limitations (for example it computes ZIP only files). please make pull requests for improving and empower it.
+Each contribute would be very helpful.

 ## SRC